How to write a proposal rejection letter to a vendor

 First, begin by thanking them.
 As I mentioned earlier, they likely spent hours collaborating on and creating the proposal.
 Express your gratitude for their time and participation.

-Finally, if they are eligible, close the letter by inviting the vendor to participate in future RFPs.
-If you use vendor profiles, consider creating one to catalog their key information.
+Next steps: Finally, if they are eligible, close the letter by inviting the vendor to participate in future RFPs.
+If you use vendor profiles, consider creating one to catalog their key information and allow them to provide you proactive updates as their organization changes.

 The right way to reject a vendor: 6 things to remember